ChrisDeFreitas/guitarjoe/README.md

 ## Updates

+#### 20220102:
+- NoteButtons: refactored caption css
+- NoteButtons: clicking any part of caption's right-side will toggle data displayed
+- Refactored fretboard.state.rootType to 'mode'
+- iOS: flat notes are again rendered with incorrect character spacing; not fixed because because works in iPadOS.

 #### 20211227:
 Animations completed and 99% perfect!
 It looks like the Fretboard.changeHandler functionality was required to get the close animations working properly (in addition to framerMotion.useAnimation).
 It allows the child components to synchronize animations and detect state changes.
 In addition:
 &nbsp;  1: child class components using shouldComponentUpdate would break animation synchronization